timescale/docs/cloud/service-operations/vpc.md

 *   Configure route table rules
 *   Configure security group and firewall rules

-By default, Timescale Cloud allows you to have three VPCs in each project.
-If you need more VPCs, [contact our support team][timescale-support] to ask for a quota increase.
+Timescale Cloud allows you to create as many VPCs in your project as you need to.

 <highlight type="warning">
 When you have attached your Timescale Cloud service to a VPC, it is no longer